 You can deduct the actual expenses of running your car or truck or take the standard mileage rate.
-You must use actual expenses if you used your vehicle for hire or you used more than one vehicle simultaneously in your business (such as in fleet operations).
+You must use actual expenses if you used your vehicle for hire or you used more than four vehicles simultaneously in your farming business (such as in fleet operations).
 You cannot use actual expenses for a leased vehicle if you previously used the standard mileage rate for that vehicle.

-You can take the standard mileage rate for 2001 only if:
+You can take the standard mileage rate for 2004 only if you:

-- You owned the vehicle and use the standard mileage rate for the first year you placed the vehicle in service or - You leased the vehicle and are using the standard mileage rate for the entire lease period (except the period, if any, before 1998).
+• Owned the vehicle and use the standard mileage rate for the first year you placed the vehicle in service or

+• Leased the vehicle and are using the standard mileage rate for the entire lease period (except the period, if any, before 1998).